 This unique law course combines an undergraduate law degree (LLB) with the requirements of the Legal Practice Course (LPC) over three years instead of the usual four.
 When you graduate, you’ll be ready to enter a law firm as a trainee solicitor without undertaking a separate LPC.
 You’ll study alongside students on the LLB (Hons) Law course in the first year.
 The professional element is spread over years two and three.
+During this time, you can work at our Legal Advice Clinic.
+We designed this law course in consultation with practising solicitors and the professional body, the SRA, to give you the skills to become a highly employable lawyer.

 In addition, three elective legal practice modules (which may include, Personal Injury and Clinical Negligence Litigation, Advanced Criminal Litigation, Advanced Business and Corporate Law and Practice, Commercial Property, Family Law and Practice, Employment Law and Practice and Wills and Estate Planning)